Lokathor/gba-from-scratch-rs/book_src/initial-setup/project-config.md

-# Minimal Setup
+# Project Configuration

-To start out let's do the minimal setup required to just make a rom that can run without crashing the emulator or the hardware.

-On top of a basic `cargo init` to make a new project, we'll need a few other steps of setup.

-## ARM Binutils

-todo

-## Nightly Rust, and `rust-src`

-todo
+We'll need to have a few more files than just a `cargo init` gives us.

-## Cargo Configuration
+## `.cargo/config.toml`

 First we'll need to configure `cargo` itself a little bit.
 We have to make a `.cargo/` folder at the project root, and put a `config.toml` inside.